Book Review – Bachelor Mine

 San Juan Publishing

-Softcover, 125 pages.
-At local bookstores or from San Juan Publishing.
+Softcover, 108 pages.
+At the Bachelor Syracuse Mine tour and from San Juan Publishing.

 Reviewed by Caitlin Switzer